NeuroDataDesign/Syllabus/finalProject.md

-The final project will consist of (i) a presentation given during finals week, and (ii) a demo during the presentation.
+The final project will consist of (i) a presentation given during finals week (20 min per team, no questions during presentation), and (ii) a demo during the presentation.

 The presentation will consist of the following slides